cicl-stanford/homepage/content/home/people.md

 #    position = "Research Assistant"
 #    email = "jyshin@stanford.edu"
 #    github = "jshinnn"
-#    description = "I’m an undergraduate studying Symbolic Systems & Asian American Studies.
-I’m interested in how people interact and communicate with each other, and how we use the power of computational models and technology to help us answer questions in these fields.
+#    description = "I'm an undergraduate studying Symbolic Systems & Asian American Studies.
+I'm interested in how people interact and communicate with each other, and how we use the power of computational models and technology to help us answer questions in these fields.
 Exploring how our identities (race, gender, culture, etc) may impact such interactions is something that deeply interests me, as well.
 I love hiking, shopping for earrings, and stress-baking, and my top three drinks would have to be matcha, black coffee, and kombucha."

 # [[member]]